Everything You Should Know About Accoya® Wood

 What is Acetylation?

-Acetylation is the process of preventing the cells in wood from being able to absorb water.
-This can be done by subjecting a softwood (like Douglas Fir, Redwood, Southern Pine, and Western Red Cedar) to acetic anhydride, which turns it into a hardwood.
+Acetylation is a treatment that prevents wood cells from absorbing water.
+This process involves exposing softwood species like Douglas Fir, Redwood, Southern Pine, and Western Red Cedar to acetic anhydride, transforming them into hardwood.

 Sustainable timber.